fastrgv/hbox/README.md

 In addition to the 2 mandatory commandline parameters discussed above, there are 4 more optional ones:

 * (3) [float] MaxGb memory to use
-* (4) [int 0..5, 10..15] Solution method:
+* (4) [int 0..6, 10..16, 20..26] Solution method:
 	* 0 Push-reducing updates with inertia [a cfg updated only if #pushes is reduced]
 	* 1 [default] Move-reducing updates w/inertia [a cfg updated even if #pushes is equal but #moves is reduced]
 	* 2 No Hungarian Estimator: possibly more move-efficient solutions but typically slower.
 Good for dense puzzles.

 	* 3 Method 1 w/o inertia, i.e. 1-step. (similar to hbox6, the prior version)

-	* 4 Method 0 w/o inertia, & w/o fifth/sixth heuristics. (similar to hbox4, a very old version)
+	* 4 Method 0 w/o inertia, & w/o fifth/sixth heuristics. (similar to hbox4, the very first version)

 	* 5 Method 0 w/o inertial, & w/o sixth heuristic. (similar to hbox5, an old version)

+	* 6 Method 0 w/o inertia, i.e. 1-step. (similar to hbox6, the prior version)

-	* 10..15 triggers "baseline" option for the above 6 methods where only one or two heuristics are used.
-So simply add 10 to the method number 0..5 to invoke its "baseline" version.
+	* 10..16 triggers "baseline" option for the above 7 methods where only one or two heuristics are used.
+So simply add 10 to the method number 0..6 to invoke its "baseline" version.
+	* 20..26 bypasses the tiny-puller-corral avoidance code (rarely necessary).

 		The methods 10,11,13 use only 2 heuristics (#1,#6), while 12,14,15 only one (#1).
 The 6 Heuristics (priority measures) are explained below.

-Note that there is no need to use M15 because it is equivalent to M14.
+Note that M15 is equivalent to M14.

 * (5) [integer] TimeoutSec